GemeenteUtrecht/zaakafhandelcomponent/backend/doc/config.rst

 Configuring the services
 ========================

-The ZAC reads it from the external APIs.
+The ZAC reads data from the external APIs.
 These APIs need to be configured.
 Some of the data is for performance reasons copied into a read-only elasticsearch database.